On Biased Compression for Distributed Learning: Superiority of Biased Compressors Under Statistical Assumptions

 \paragraph{Empirical comparison.} Now we compare these two sparsification methods on an empirical bases and show the significant advantage of greedy sparsifier against random sparsifier.
 We assume that coordinates of to-be-compressed vector are i.i.d.\ Gaussian random variables.

 First, we compare the savings $s_{top}^k$ and $s_{rnd}^k$ of these compressions.
 For random sparsification, we have where $\mu$ and $\sigma^2$ are the mean and variance of the Gaussian distribution.
-For computing $\Exp{s_{top}^k(x)}$, we use the probability density function of $k$-th order statistics (see e.g. \citep{arnold}).
+For computing $\Exp{s_{top}^k(x)}$, we use the probability density function of $k$-th order statistics (see \eqref{eq:arnold222} or (2.2.2) of \citep{arnold}).
 Table~\ref{normtable_main} shows that Top-$3$ and Top-$5$ sparsifiers ``save'' $3\times$--$40\times$ more information in expectation and the factor grows with the dimension.

 Next we compare normalized variances $\frac{\omega_{top}^k(x)}{\twonorm{x}^2}$ and $\frac{\omega_{rnd}^k(x)}{\twonorm{x}^2}$ for randomly generated Gaussian vectors.
 In an attempt to give a dimension independent comparison, we compare them against the average number of encoding bits per coordinate, which is quite stable with respect to the dimension.
 Figure \ref{fig:vb_top-random} reveals the superiority of greedy sparsifier against the random one.